 1. Overcomer by Dr. David Jeremiah: One of my favorite bible teachers does a practical distillation on the topic of spiritual warfare.
 You will learn how daily victory is a promise from God.
 To purchase, click here

-2. No Fail Meetings by Michael Hyatt: I hate meetings.
+2. No-Fail Meetings by Michael Hyatt: I hate meetings.
 But hate should not be a hindrance to growth.
 In this book by one of the top bloggers on the topic of productivity, we are taught 5 steps to more productive meetings.
-The book is not available on Amazon, but Michael has a website dedicated for this book.
+The book is not available on Amazon, but Michael has a website dedicated to this book.

 3. 13 things that Mentally Strong People Don’t Do by Amy Morin: Having a strong mind is a choice we make daily with our habits.
 From overcoming deep personal grief, Amy Morin explores a compelling list to help us build and maintain mental strength.
 You can purchase the book here

 1. Primary Greatness by Stephen Covey: This one is a gem of a book.
 Stephen Covey, known for the dynamic 7 Habits of Highly Effective People writes another masterpiece here.
 In this book, he identifies 12 levers of success using the inside-out approach to living.
 The levers are geared to character development.
 The big idea here is that inner success is the basis on which any significant life is built.
 You can purchase it here.